 Breakfast: Breakfast in campus dining hall

-Morning: NOTE: This itinerary has been crafted a year ahead of time, using the best information currently available.
-Everything on this schedule will be covered but the sequences may change by next summer.
+Morning: NOTE: This itinerary was crafted a few months ahead of time, using the best information available at the time.
+Everything on this schedule will be covered but the sequence of classes/field trips has been updated.
 Also, as we get closer to the starting date, events in Fairbank may be announced which we may want to participate in and these will be added to our program if possible.
 Class: History of Fairbanks.
 We have a number of people who teach history for us.
 All of them have studied and taught Alaskan history and most of them have also written books on it.
 Having been founded as a gold rush town, Fairbanks has an interesting history that it shares with much of Alaska.
 Hear about the flood of immigrants that came to the far north in the early 1900's to make their fortune--and the people who made fortunes off of them by "mining the miners", providing provisions, tools and various entertainments.
 Fairbanks was different from most of the other boom towns in that unlike most gold rush towns, Fairbanks is still here a century and some later and is now the second largest city in Alaska.
 Fairbanks is also home to the states' oldest university – the University of Alaska Fairbanks, or UAF as it's known locally.
 Fairbanks is situated only 120 miles south of the Arctic Circle in the heart of Alaska.
 Due to its central location and easy accessibility by road, rail and air, the city is considered the gateway to the north.
 Orientation to the Arctic.
 A guide from the company that takes us to the arctic will talk with us about the trip.
 They will give us times for departure and discuss traveling in the Arctic and the rules of the road.
 They will have suggestions for clothing and what to bring along on the trip.
 They will hand out copies of the daily schedule and go over the details with us and answer any questions about the trip.

 Afternoon: Field trip to the University of Alaska Museum of the North.
 The Museum Of the North is an outstanding facility for a town the size of Fairbanks.
 Focusing on the history, culture, and environment of the North, the museum has nearly 1.5 million artifacts and is a research center for climate change, genetics, and other issues facing the circumpolar regions.
 There are collections on the gold rush, the Indigenous Peoples of the state, all of Alaska's ecosystems, natural history, human history, world war II and natural wonders such as the Northern Lights, glaciers, extinct surprising fauna and an astounding local temperature range of about 170 degrees between record high and record low.
 Walk around the museum at your own pace.
 There is recorded information on the exhibits which can be accessed using a cell phone app that the museum has set up for its visitors.